 - Myth: Retaining a child (i.e., holding them back a grade) will improve their academic struggles.

-Fact: According to several institutions (i.e., The U.S. Department of Education, The American Federation of Teachers and The National Association of School Psychologists) and their extensive research there is no benefit to retention because it has never improved a student’s academic struggles.
+Fact: According to several institutions (i.e., U.S. Department of Education, American Federation of Teachers, National Association of School Psychologists), there is no benefit to retention because it has never improved a student’s academic struggles.
+These students do not need another year of the same instruction -- they need differentiated intervention that is research-based, systematic, and explicit.

-- Myth: Accommodations are a crutch, and the child for whom they are made will become lazy.
+- Myth: Accommodations are a crutch, and the student for whom they are made will become lazy.

-Fact: Accommodations are not an advantage; it is an attempt to level the playing field whether it is a standardized test and/or homework assignment.
-Even with certain accommodations such as extra time on a test, a slow reader will still feel the same time constraints compared to the ordinary reader.
+Fact: Accommodations are not an advantage; it is an attempt to level the playing field.
+To paraphrase Richare Lavoie, fair doesn't mean everyone gets the same thing; fair means everyone gets what he or she needs to be successful.
+Even with certain accommodations, such as extra time on a test, a slow reader will still feel the same time constraints compared to the ordinary reader.

-- Myth: Most teachers know the warning signs of dyslexia, so they can alert a parent if their child showed symptoms.
+- Myth: Most teachers know the warning signs of dyslexia, so they can alert a parent if their child is showing symptoms.

 Fact: An individual with dyslexia often is confronted with challenges when attending school.
-Often many classroom teachers have not had formal training.
-Since there are so many different types and severities of a learning disability that could potentially be in a classroom, at a given time, it is difficult for one teacher to be an expert and meet all of the needs of the students (i.e., with a learning disability and normally developing).
-Therefore, it is a good idea to have all of the information in order to educate your child’s teachers in order for them to receive appropriate accommodations in the classroom.
+Most classroom teachers have not had formal training in dyslexia.
+Since there are so many different types and severities of a learning disability that could potentially be in a classroom at a given time, it is difficult for one teacher to be an expert and identify all of the needs of the students.
+Therefore, if your child is struggling and not achieving, it behooves you to talk with your child's teachers and building principal to begin the steps toward requesting additional help, and, if necessary, a special education referral for a suspected learning disability (LD).

 - Myth: More boys than girls have dyslexia.

 Fact: Boys’ reading disabilities are indeed identified more often than girls’, but studies indicate that such identification is biased.
 The actual prevalence of the disorder is nearly identical in the two sexes.
 So why are more boys sent for testing than girls?
-It's because of their behavior.
+Largely, it's because of their behavior.
 It seems when boys in first, second, or third grade can't do classroom assignments or homework, they get frustrated and act out their frustration.
 Parents and teachers notice that behavior and then try to figure out why they are behaving that way -- by sending them for testing.
-But often, when girls in first, second, or third grade can't do the work, they tend to get quiet, move to the back of the room, and try to become invisible.
+But often, when girls in the early grades can't do the work, they tend to get quiet, move to the back of the room, and try to become invisible.
 So they don't get noticed as early.
-Often, their dyslexia is not discovered until high school or even college.
+Often, their dyslexia is not discovered until much later.

 - Myth: Public schools don’t admit that dyslexia exists.

-Fact: Some schools may try to deny the existence of dyslexia despite years of research and hard evidence, however, as more people including parents and educators are becoming aware of how common dyslexia is, more states are beginning to pass state-wide dyslexia laws.
+Fact: Some schools may try to deny the existence of dyslexia despite years of research and hard evidence, however, as more people including parents and educators are becoming aware of how common dyslexia is, some states are beginning to pass state-wide dyslexia laws.
 These laws may require schools to screen children for dyslexia.
-Other states require college courses intended to educate people about dyslexia.
+Other states require college courses intended to educate teachers about dyslexia.

 - Myth: Schools test children for dyslexia.

-Fact: Most public schools will not screen students for dyslexia because federal funding does not require them to find a cause of children’s struggling.
-A school, however, may test a child with dyslexia to see if he qualifies for special education.
+Fact: Most public schools do not screen students for dyslexia because federal funding does not require them to do so.
+A school, however, may test a child with dyslexia to see if he qualifies for special education under the guidelines for specific learning disability (LD).

 - Myth: If a child is not eligible for special education services or an IEP, then that child doesn’t have dyslexia.

-Fact: Dyslexia comes in many degrees from mild, to moderate, to severe, to profound.
-Most children with dyslexia will not receive special education services unless they are considered severe or profound.
-Although this remains true, even children with mild dyslexia can easily fall behind in school.
+Fact: Dyslexia comes in many degrees from mild to severe.
+Most children with dyslexia will not receive special education services unless they score very poorly, usually under the 10th percentile.
+Unfortunately, even children with mild dyslexia can easily fall behind in school.

 - Myth: Only children with an IEP can get classroom accommodations.